dndworld/dndworld.github.io/character-building/new-to-dnd-test.md

 > ```

 #### 3. Set Up Your Character with Avrae
 > Setting up with the dice bot will make it easier for you to track your gold and XP.
-Please follow the steps in ⁠[After Creating Your Character](/after-creating-your-character/start-playing.md).
+Please follow the steps in ⁠[After Creating Your Character](/after-creating-your-character/start-playing/).

 #### 4. Learn How to Earn RPXP and XP
 > RPXP is the experience point you get from roleplaying.
 After you participate in a DM event you can transfer RPXP and turn it into XP.
-Read more [here](/after-creating-your-character/games.md).
+Read more [here](/after-creating-your-character/games/).

 ## What does X mean?

 Below is a list of common D&D lingo that's not otherwise explained in the above document.
-For server-specific lingo, please check out [here](resources.md).
+For more lingo (including server-specific ones), please check out [here](/misc/resources/#abbreviationslingo).

 - Flavor: A piece of content (e.g. text, images) that are done solely to improve immersion.
 Also refers to changes that give no mechanical benefit, e.g.:
   - "Flavoring" your cloak to be made out of bear fur instead of linen.